 All books on Scribd are currently available free for your first 30 days.

-Your local public library probably has ebooks that you can check out.
+Did you know that local public libraries often have ebooks that you can check out?
 The National Emergency Library is also offering its collection to the public globally.

 Goodreads is a good way to get social with your reading and find book suggestions.